AntoineAssal/Postman-Challenges/Student-Expert/2-Scripting-Collection/README.md

 2. ```https
    {{mock_url}}/players
    ```
-Returns an eror since no player is specified.
+Returns an error since no player is specified.
 So change it to :
 ```https
 {{mock_url}}/player?id={{player_id}}
 ```